 The inquisitive girl asked me about Europe, if I had ever been on a plane, what languages I speak, how much my hat cost, where I would travel next, if she could try on the hat once more, whether I have pets, why I am so tall, if we have tablet computers in Europe and if I had games on my cell phone.

 Finally, Margarita wanted to know what my profession is.
 When I talk to adults, I sometimes explain the concept of freelancing or of a digital nomad.
 Even when I want to keep it simple, I have several options: lawyer, translator, blogger, journalist, spy.
 In other languages I find it less boastful to use the word writer, so I replied that I am an escritor.

 Upon hearing that, the girl jumps two steps ahead of me, puts herself in my way and looks at me with excitement, her eyes and mouth wide open in delight: “You write stories?”
 She couldn’t be more enchanted if there was an astronaut standing in front of her.

 “Not yet,” I am beginning to explain.

 “But you are going to write a novel?”
-And before I can respond: “Do you also write fables?”
+And before I can respond: “Do you also write fairy tales?”

 I don’t care that most adults react differently.
 I don’t care that they respond with “huh?” instead of “wow”.
-I don’t care that they ask about the financial returns, health insurance or retirement plan.
+I don’t care that they ask about the financial viability, about health insurance or retirement plans.
 I don’t care about their lack of curiosity and excitement.
 I don’t care that almost nobody reads stories anymore and that most people prefer to mindlessly scroll through their phones.
-I don’t care that even friends suggest to me that I should make videos of my travels because they are too lazy to read.
+I don’t care that even friends suggest that I should make videos of my travels because they are too lazy to read.